 Multiple pregnancies can significantly increase the risks and complications to both mother and babies.
 In general, mothers have a higher risk for hypertension, gestational diabetes, preeclampsia, eclampsia, premature labor and delivery.
 Premature delivery can lead to long-term lung and gastrointestinal problems, cerebral palsy and even neonatal death.

-When eSET is used in conjunction with PGD, it provides for unparalleled success rates for delivering one healthy child.
+When eSET is used in conjunction with PGT-A, it provides for unparalleled success rates for delivering one healthy child.

 In general, pregnancy rates are highest when the highest quality embryo is transferred.
 The embryo quality is a function of the woman age and ovarian reserve.